ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==

+= 4.23 =
+* The code block that enqueue the CodeMirror library files is moved to a separate function '_load_scripts_codemirror' within the 'enqueue.php' file.
+* Enqueue of the CodeMirror addons is moved to the beginning of the queue, before enqueuing the CodeMirror mods.
+* All translation files are updated.

 = 4.22 =
 * Fixed: CodeMirror addon 'autorefresh.js' was added to one of the previous versions of the plugin, but it was not enabled.